There was an error with your log in

 Actually tasting all that delicious food won’t be the only thing you’ll be doing—you’ll also get to make it by yourself!
 Most days include a hands-on cooking class or a visit to local artisan shops to taste local food, wine, and cheese.
 You can check out the itinerary to learn more about what your days will look like.

 You’ll leave this Tuscany food, wine, and bike tour feeling inspired and eager to make delicious Italian meals!
-Anyone becomes enamored with the Italian way of life and cuisine, so the enthusiasm to cultivate these lessons into your daily life won’t linger soon.
+Anyone becomes enamored with the Italian way of life and cuisine, so the enthusiasm to cultivate these lessons into your daily life won’t fade away soon.

 Vegetarian, vegan, and gluten-free diets can be accommodated, as well as certain intolerances or allergies!Cooking class in Tuscany

 • The itinerary of this Tuscany bike, wine, and food tour is designed to make it a true vacation, not a race!
 The pace is leisurely in order to enjoy the scenery along the way.
-You will be covering an average of 25-35 miles (40-56 km) per day, but you can find day-by-day distance breakdowns in the itinerary.
+You will be covering an average of 25-45 miles (40-70 km) per day and you can find day-by-day distance breakdowns in the itinerary.
+You can choose between a hybrid bike, race bike, e-bike, and gravel bike.
+The pace is about 9-12 miles/hour (15-20 km/hour) – but this is just an average.
 Covering shorter distances is also possible.
-You can choose between a hybrid bike, race bike, e-bike, and gravel bike.
+If you want to skip riding on a particular day and do something else (or just stay at the villa), just join your group in the late afternoon or in the evening.

 Note that it’s possible to have non-riding participants!
 There will be optional activities available.
 Contact us for more information.